siddmegadeth/ng7/README.md

 ```

-**framework7Provider.init  : **
+** framework7Provider.init **
-* Provides a one time configuration to initiazlize Framework7 from
+Provides a one time configuration to initiazlize Framework7 from  app.config  block.
+For Options <<br />
-** app.config ** block.
-For Options Please refer to Framework7.
+Please refer to Framework7.
-** angular: true** must always be passed as a key value pair parameter
+angular: true must always be passed as a key value pair parameter
 in options.
 (Required).
-Failing to pass ** angular: true ** will result in ng7 errors or unexpected behavior
+Failing to pass angular: true  will result in ng7 errors or unexpected behavior

-**framework7Provider.event  : **
+**framework7Provider.event **
-* This Functions allows to add Framework7 Page Level Events From Config Block.
+This Functions allows to add Framework7 Page Level Events From Config Block.
 ** event ** function enables to initialize and pass Event for Framework7.
 This is a
 one time activity.